c3se/bc_alvis_codeserver/README.md

 ## Prerequisites

 This app is developed for Alvis OnDemand.
-It currently requires a module system with `code-server` module available as:
+It currently requires a `code-server` module available with:

 ```
 $ module load code-server
 ```

 Tested with:
-* VS Code Server >= XXXX
+* VS Code Server >= 4.9.1

 ## Install
 The app itself is self-contained and should only need to be placed as e.g.